Last Updated on May 14, 2025 by Maryam Siddiqui

 Income tax in Portugal

 Through this regime, eligible expats can enjoy a flat tax rate of 20% on qualifying foreign income for ten years!
 Imagine a decade of savings you didn’t think you’d be keeping aside!
-Now, you might be wondering what kind of income qualifies for this.
-The NHR regime accepts pensions, royalties, capital gains, and income from professions with high-added value.
+What’s more, under the IFICI regime, income earned from foreign sources—like dividends, royalties, and rental earnings—is exempt from taxation.

 Let’s also not forget that Portugal has tax treaties with many countries to avoid double taxation.
 These agreements ensure you don’t end up in a tricky situation where you’re paying taxes on the same income in Portugal and your home country.